 • National Security Legislation Amendment Act (No. 1) 2014

-3. Compliance with the Australian Privacy Principles & privacy provisions within the NDIS Practice Standards
+3.0 Compliance with the Australian Privacy Principles & Privacy Provisions within the NDIS Practice Standards

-Star Community Care will ensure all aspects of our operations comply with the Australian Privacy Principles and the NDIS Practice Standards and the National Disability Service Standards.
+Star Community Care will ensure all aspects of our operations comply with the Australian Privacy Principles and the NDIS Practice Standards and any relevant State of Federal legislation.

-The above-mentioned Standards apply to the people we support and their families.
+The privacy and dignity outcomes of the NDIS Practice Standards apply to the people we support and their families.
 The National Privacy Principles apply to all people that the organisation holds personal information about.
-This includes, people we support, families, advocates, staff and volunteers.
+This includes, people we support, families, advocates and staff.

-4. Responsibilities of staff, contractors, volunteers and Privacy Officer
+5.0 Responsibilities of Staff, Contractors and the Privacy Officer

-All employees, contractors and volunteers of Star Community Care have a responsibility to ensure that personal information is handled in accordance with this policy and that any personal and/or sensitive information accessed in the course of their duties are bound by their commitment to confidentiality.
+All employees, contractors and students at Star Community Care have a responsibility to ensure that personal information is handled in accordance with this policy and that any personal and/or sensitive information accessed in the course of their duties are bound by their commitment to confidentiality.

 The Operations Manager is the Privacy Officer and will respond to any concerns, complaints or alleged breaches in relation to privacy.
 The Privacy Officer’s responsibilities are limited to:

-– report any requests or complaints to the General Manager.
+- report any requests or complaints to the Director.

-To ensure compliance Star Community Care will develop specific procedures to effectively manage personal information, including sensitive information, in the context of the broad range of services we provide.
+To ensure compliance Star Community Care has developed specific procedures to effectively manage personal information, including sensitive information, in the context of the broad range of services we provide.

-Star Community Care will take all reasonable steps to make sure that the personal and/or sensitive information it collects, uses or discloses is accurate is complete and up-to-date.
-Personal and/or sensitive information about our service users will only be collected only when it is directly relevant and needed to provide support services to that person, or where we are required by regulation to collect the information.
+To ensure the quality and relevance of data Star Community Care will take all reasonable steps to make sure that the personal and/or sensitive information it collects, uses or discloses is accurate is complete and up-to-date.
+Personal and/or sensitive information about our service users will only be collected when it is directly relevant and needed to provide support services to that person, or where we are required by regulation to collect the information.

 Star Community Care has in place procedures to allow service users and staff the ability to access information kept about them, update and or amend their records.